ChetanBarapatre/Retail./README.md

 From the graph , it can be concluded that the user retention drops quite heavily, even from the second month 50% is the highest retention rate Retenion rate is high for users acquired in 2011-01 and 2010-12

+##Model Building

+1) Build a RFM (Recency Frequency Monetary) model.
+Recency means the number of days since a customer made the last purchase.
+Frequency is the number of purchase in a given period.
+It could be 3 months, 6 months or 1 year.
+Monetary is the total amount of money a customer spent in that given period.
+Therefore, big spenders will be differentiated among other customers such as MVP (Minimum Viable Product) or VIP.

+2) Here I apply some feature Engineering techniques to extract a relevant column from data for further RFM analysis  and feature construction technique for eg

+df_train['Sales_price'] = df_train['Quantity'] * df_train['UnitPrice']